Kelly Stone '03 found a divine fit in the chaplain's position at Wisconsin's Lakeland College

 Five students talk about how the Niebuhr Center helped them choose their path to a life of meaning and service.

 Do you feel called to serve the common good?
-Are you motivated by faith?
+Are you motivated by faith or values?
 And are you ready to fight social injustice in all its guises?

-At the Niebuhr Center, you’ll find a community of Elmhurst students and others who have made a commitment to a spiritual life of service.
-The Center encourages social engagement among faith-motivated individuals from diverse religious backgrounds through a variety of programs and activities.
-Interfaith cooperation is an essential part of the Center's mission, so students of all religious traditions are welcome.
+At the Niebuhr Center, you’ll find a community of Elmhurst students who have made a commitment to a life of service.
+The Center encourages social engagement and meaningful reflection among motivated individuals from diverse backgrounds through a variety of programs and activities.
+Interfaith cooperation is an essential part of the Center's mission, so students of all religious traditions or value systems are welcome.
 We also welcome students from all fields of study; you don't have to be a religion major to participate in our programs.